OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Configuration.md

 # Configuration

-The configuration gives you access to the Profile, Settings and Password menus.
+The configuration gives you access to the Profile, Settings and Password. menus.

 ## Profile {: #profile}